 You should report your injury to your employer as soon as possible.
 You have 120 days from your accident date to notify your employer.
 Reporting your accident within 21 days will make your benefits effective as of your accident date.
 Otherwise, your benefits will be effective as of your reporting date.
 If you don’t report your accident by the deadline, your claim will be dismissed.

 Once you report your accident, you have three years from your accident date to pursue your claim.

-A skilled legal professional will carefully examine the facts of your workers’ compensation case.
+A skilled Harrisburg workers’ compensation lawyer will carefully examine the facts of your workers’ compensation case.
 They will help you determine the best path forward so that you can secure the financial recovery that is rightfully yours — whether through workers’ compensation or a negligence claim.